Yes, Your Gut Changes As You Age: Here Are 4 Ways To Keep It Healthy

 The microbiome-inflammation connection.

 Which brings us back to the gut microbiome.
 What you may not realize is how closely tied inflammation is to our gut microbiome.
-In case you haven't heard, 70% of your immune system actually lives in your gut and in proximity to your gut microbiome.
-There is constant communication between the gut and the immune system.
-For example, short-chain fatty acids produced when our microbes consume prebiotic fiber are known to help regulate—and even optimize—our immune system to do its job properly.
+In case you haven't heard, 70% of your immune system actually lives in your gut2 and in proximity to your gut microbiome.
+There is constant communication3 between the gut and the immune system.
+For example, short-chain fatty acids produced when our microbes consume prebiotic fiber are known to help regulate—and even optimize4—our immune system to do its job properly.

 How the gut microbiome changes as you age.